-I’ve been drawn to creating with my hands from early childhood.
-Having explored many different mediums, I have found that weaving provides a wonderful balance of structure and freedom.
-The ‘canvas’ begins as blank warp ends threaded on my loom, while the design builds line by line in a slow reveal until the piece is finished.
-It’s not until I’ve cut it free from the loom that I see the work in its entirety and it takes on a life of its own.
+I’ve been drawn to creating with my hands since early childhood.
+Having explored many different mediums, I have found that weaving provides the perfect balance of structure and freedom.
+The canvas starts as blank warp ends threaded on my loom, while the design builds line by line in a slow reveal until the piece is finished.
+It’s not until the tapestry is cut from the loom that I see the work in its entirety and it takes on a life of its own.

 Weaving attracts me for its simplicity: two opposing sets of threads twining together to create a whole.
 Working at the loom provides me the opportunity to sit in the stillness of my thoughts, allowing my hands to think.